Genusbiz/docs/users/analyze-report-and-discover/data-marts/data-model.md

-## Publish Fields for a Data Source
+## Publish fields for a data source

 Only published fields are available in analyses based on this data mart.
 To keep the data mart as small and focused as possible, it is a good rule of thumb to only publish the fields required to fulfil the purpose of the data mart.

 To specify which fields are published, do the following:

-*   In the Data View
+*   In the data view
 *   Select the data source to change, and then in the **Properties** area locate the **Published Fields** property, and click **[...]** OR
     Right click the data source to change, and select **Published Fields**
 *   To add a published field, in the **Select Fields** window, in the **Available Fields** list, select a field and click **Add**.